Code-Institute-Submissions/ck00lman-kool-styles/README.md

 ### NavBar & Footer
 Navigation Bar
-* On the navigation bar and footer, when a relevant link is selected the user is redirected to the assiged `href`url.
+* On the navigation bar and footer, when a relevant link (in the footer related to the navigation bar) is selected the user is redirected to the assiged `href`url.

 ## Technologies Used
 The technologies used for this project are: